Patrick-W-McMahon/JQuery-Form-Validator/README.md

   * `errorDisplay`

 **Form attributes:**
-  * **error_display:** this attribute is added to the form elment and the value should the the id of the element that will be used for the error display.
+  * **error_display:** this attribute is added to the form elment and the value should be the id of the element that will be used for the error display.

 **Field attributes:**
   * **data-err-msg:** pass the error message string that will be displayed for this field.